Add A Little – 3 Year Old Curriculum – Unit 7

 Time to Play:

-• Gather your children in a fairly open area.
-Explain that you are going to pretend to be giraffes.
+• Gather your children and explain that you are going to play a pretend game.
+You are going to fly to the moon!
+(Be excited.)

 Art Activity